Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 We need to choose the maximum (or minimum) such k, so that two concurrent write operations don't choose the same sequence number.
 For example, assume we have two processes which write, p1 and p2.
 They write concurrently the values `1` and `2` respectively.
 Because the neither one completes the write operation before the other one reads, the resulting registers look like this: `Reg = [(timestamp: 1, value: 1), (timestamp: 1, value: 2)]`.
 Now, we have 2 reads which happen sequentially one after another.
 If we don't impose the ordering, the first read could read the value 1, the second value 2.
 This would violate safety, as the reads which are not concurrent with a write would have to return the last written value (which should be the same).

 With the ordering, it is atomic, because the only case when we can possibly return different values on reads are when maximum timestamp is not unique.
 However, the ordering property will always force us to pick the same timestamp in this situation, thus we will always return the same value.
-Therefore, a read write inversion is not possible.
+Therefore, a new-old inversion is not possible.

 Safety and regularity are trivially satisfied.